New Push For EU-South America Trade Deal Despite French Fury - UrduPoint

 The contours of a deal were agreed in 2019 but some EU states blocked its ratification over environmental concerns.

-Key opponent France is still trying to stop it in its tracks -- with angry farmers planning protests from Wednesday in Paris and Brussels against an accord they fear will flood the bloc with cheaper agricultural goods.
+Chief opponent France is still trying to stop it in its tracks -- with angry farmers staging fresh protests Wednesday in both Paris and Brussels against an accord they fear will flood the bloc with cheaper agricultural goods.

+French Prime Minister Michel Barnier reiterated that stance during talks with European Commission head Ursula von der Leyen in the Belgian capital.

+"I informed the president that as it stands this deal is unacceptable for France, and France will not accept it," Barnier told reporters afterwards, adding with a hint of warning: "I would not recommend overriding the position of a country like France."

-But officials point to a real push inside the European Commission, in charge of EU trade policy, to get a Mercosur deal over the line despite French opposition.
+But officials point to a real push inside the commission, in charge of EU trade policy, to get a Mercosur deal over the line with or without France.

 The agreement's biggest European supporters, including Spain and Germany, believe it can be struck before year end, and South American officials were also optimistic.